SleepProgger/chartist-plugin-tooltips-flex/README.md

 ## Limitations and requirements

 - Series need to have a name attribute.
-- Series data need to be in the {x:.., y:..} format (might tget fixed some day).
+- Series data need to be in the {x:.., y:..} format (might get fixed some day).
 - Chartists showPoint option need to be true.
 Hide the points via CSS if required.
 - This plugin isn't stable yet (and maybe never will).
 Options and functionality might change.
+- Does not work when data is updated (probably).
+Should be an easy fix tho.